lehisanchez/Gradebook/README.md

 - Students can submit assignments for a grade
 - Students can browse a course catalog
 - Students can view all of their courses and grades on a dashboard

+## Personal Goals
+I developed this application as an oppurtunity to learn and use Stimulus Reflex.